With that, do you want to just launch us off by reading your email?

 Most of it is, I believe.

-My experience has been.
+My experience has been, but not all.

-There are great people out there who will recharge you, who will energize you, who will be loyal, who will support you, who you can support and it pays off, who will love you and who you can love and it pays off, who you can trust, who are not work but an oasis, refreshment stand, a recharging station, you name it.
+There are great people out there who will recharge you, who will energize you, who will be loyal, who will support you, who you can support and it pays off, who will love you and who you can love and it pays off, who you can trust, who are not work, but an oasis, refreshment stand, a recharging station, you name it.

 Yeah.

-Well have you had relationships where you're either not doing all the work or don't trust the people enough to tell the truth about your thoughts and feelings?
+Well, have you had relationships where you're either not doing all the work or don't trust the people enough to tell the truth about your thoughts and feelings?

-Jeez, not lately.
+Geez, not lately.

-I haven't really had any relationship with anybody now where So you haven't had a relationship since high school where you can be yourself and or or that's not a lot of work.
+So you haven't had a relationship since high school where you can be yourself and/or that's not a lot of work.

 Yeah.